-Among other factors, the Group relies on its well-known and respected brand and good reputation1 in Finland when competing for customers.
-During the current turbulent market environment, having a good reputation is of particular importance as financial institutions are particularly susceptible to the negative impacts of rumours and speculation regarding their solvency and their ability to access liquidity.
+Among other factors, the Group relies on its well-known and respected brand and good reputation in Finland when competing for customers.
+Having a good reputation is of particular importance as financial institutions are susceptible to the negative impacts of rumours and speculation regarding their solvency and their ability to access liquidity.
 The brand and reputation of the Group can be affected by other factors outside the control of the Group.
 There can be no certainty that rumours or speculation would not arise and that such rumours or speculation, whether founded or not, would not have such an impact in the future.
 Negative rumours or speculation relating to the Group could have a negative impact on the Group's ability to acquire funding, as major part of the Group's funding comes from retail deposits.